monero-project/monero-site/get-started/mining/index.md

 ---
 <div class="mining">
 <div class="center-xs container description">
-<p>Monero is a cryptocurrency that relies on Proof-of-Work mining to secure the network.
-If you'd like to know why mining is necessary and other beginner's questions, see <a href="">this User Guide</a> for more information.
-Below you'll find some information and resources on how to get started mining Monero.</p>
+<p>Monero is a cryptocurrency that relies on proof-of-work mining to achieve distributed consensus.
+Below you'll find some information and resources on how to begin mining.</p>

 <p><strong>The Monero Project does not endorse any particular pool, software, or hardware, and the content below is provided for informational purposes only.</strong></p>
 </div>